Menthalion/FateProvidence/README.md

 ### Challenges

 Since skills are tied to specific types of actions, they might turn one roll skill checks in core Fates into consecutive ones / challenges in F&P. Use these as opportunities for narrative instead of extra busywork.
-If some become routine and lack tension, suggest either the player make it a bonus stunt tied to the higher skill, or offer the table to make it a free swap stunt.
+If some become routine and lack tension, suggest either the player make it a bonus-granting  +2 stunt tied to the higher skill, or offer the table to make it a free swap stunt only tied to the higher skill.

 ### Teamwork